List of pizza varieties by country: Japan

-American pizza chains entered Japan in the 1970s (e.g. Shakey's Pizza and Pizza Hut in 1973, Domino's Pizza in 1985).
+American pizza chains entered Japan in the 1970s (e.g. Shakey's Pizza and Pizza Hut in 1973, Domino's in 1985).
 The largest Japanese pizza chain is Pizza-La.
-Local types of pizza are popular, with many using mayonnaise sauces, and sometimes other ingredients such as corn, potatoes, avocado, eel, or even honey or chocolate pizza (as a dessert).
-"Side orders" also often include items such as french fries, fried chicken, and baked pasta, as well as vegetable soups and green salads.
+Local types of pizza are popular, with many using mayonnaise sauce, and sometimes other ingredients such as corn, potatoes, avocado, eel, or even honey or chocolate pizza (as a dessert).
+"Side orders" also often include items such as French fries, fried chicken, and baked pasta, as well as vegetable soups and green salads.
 There is also a strong tradition of using Tabasco sauce on cooked pizzas.

 One of the unique pizza toppings found in Japan is squid.
 While seafood may be found on pizzas in most markets worldwide to some extent, having squid as the focal ingredient is unique to Japan.

 Local crust variants also exist, for instance mochi pizza (crust made with Japanese mochi cakes).
 Traditional pizza served in Italian-style restaurants is also popular, and the most popular pizza chain promoting Italian style artisanal pizza is Salvatore Cuomo.
 The Italian association Associazione Verace Pizza Napoletana also has an independent branch in Japan.

 Korea

-Pizza is a popular snack food in South Korea, especially among younger people.
-Major American brands such as Domino's, Pizza Hut, and Papa John's Pizza compete against domestic brands such as Mr. Pizza and Pizza Etang, offering traditional as well as local varieties which may include toppings such as bulgogi and dak galbi.
+Pizza is a popular food in South Korea, especially among younger people.
+Major American brands such as Domino's, Pizza Hut, and Papa John's compete against domestic brands such as Mr. Pizza and Pizza Etang, offering traditional as well as local varieties which may include toppings such as bulgogi and dak-galbi.
 Korean-style pizza tends to be complicated, and often has nontraditional toppings such as corn, potato wedges, sweet potato, shrimp, or crab.
 Traditional Italian-style thin-crust pizza is served in the many Italian restaurants in Seoul and other major cities.

 North Korea's first pizzeria opened in its capital Pyongyang in 2009.

-Malaysia

-Pizza restaurants in Malaysia include Domino's, Pizza Hut, Papa John's, D'italiane, Canadian 2 and 1 pizza, Jom Pizza, US Pizza and Sure Pizza.
-There have been several small pizza businesses run by locals, especially in night markets.

-Nepal

-Pizza is becoming more popular as a fast food in the urban areas of Nepal, particularly in the capital city, Kathmandu, which has several restaurants serving pizza.
-With the opening of international pizza restaurants, pizza's popularity and consumption has markedly increased in recent times.
-Common pizza types include mushroom pizza, chicken pizza and paneer pizza.